BdR76/CSVLint/docs/readme.md

 Select Columns
 --------------
-Select columns and/or put columns in a different order.
+Select columns and/or rearrange to put columns in a different order using the `Move Up` or `Move Down` buttons.
-Select one or more columns.

 ![CSV Lint select columns dialog](/docs/csvlint_select_columns.png?raw=true "CSV Lint plug-in select columns dialog")

-Check the `Select distinct values` checkbox to list all unique values in a column, or combination of columns, and count how often that unique value or combination of values was found.
+Check the `Select distinct values` checkbox to list only distinct unique values of a column or combination of columns, and count how often that unique value or combination of values was found.
 This can be useful to check if the dataset contains the expected amount of unique names, patients, product codes, barcodes etc.

-As an example, if you have a data file where each line is one blood pressure measurement of a participant, and you want to verify that each participant in the data file has exactly 3 measurements.
-In that case you can select just the column participantId and select sort by `count`, to sort the result by the new `count_distinct` column.
+As an example, if you have a data file where each line is one blood pressure measurement of a patient, and you want to verify that each patient in the data file has exactly 3 measurements.
+In that case you can select just the column patientId and select sort by `count`, to sort the result by the new `count_distinct` column.

-If the data is correct, it should list all participantId with a `count_distinct` value of 3.
-And, because it's sorted by `count_distinct`, you can check the beginning and end of the list to see if there are any participants with fewer or more than 3 measurements.
+If the data is correct, it should list all patientId with a `count_distinct` value of 3.
+And, because it's sorted by `count_distinct`, you can check the beginning and end of the list to see if there are any patients with fewer or more than 3 measurements.

-Right-click Ascending or Descing to disable sorting, the resulting list of values will be in the order as the values were first found in the dataset.
+Right-click Ascending or Descending to disable sorting, the resulting list of values will be in the order as the values were first found in the dataset.

 Convert data